ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 1. On the File share details page, locate the allowed transit encryption modes.
 1. Click the **Edit icon** ![Edit icon](../icons/edit-tagging.svg "Edit") to change the current value.

-### Deleting file shares, accessor share bindings, and mount targets in the UI
+### Deleting file shares, accessor share bindings, and mount targets in the console
 {: #delete-targets-shares-ui}

 Before you delete a file share, make sure that it is [unmounted](#fs-mount-unmount-vsi) from all virtual server instances and that all mount targets that belong to the file share are [deleted](#delete-mount-target-ui).
 If your file share is shared with another account, delete the accessor bindings before you delete the share.
 Also, if the file share has a replica file share, you must remove the replication relationship.
-For more information, see [Remove the replication relationship in the UI](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=ui#fs-remove-replication-ui).
+For more information, see [Remove the replication relationship in the console](/docs/vpc?topic=vpc-file-storage-manage-replication&interface=ui#fs-remove-replication-ui).

 If the file share has snapshots, those snapshots are deleted along with the file share.
 {: note}

-#### Deleting share bindings of a file share in the UI
+#### Deleting share bindings of a file share in the console
 {: #delete-bindings-ui}

 1. Select a file share from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view#file-storage-view-shares-targets-ui).
 1. On the File share details page, scroll to the Accessor share bindings section to locate the binding that you want to delete.
 1. At the end of the row of the binding, click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions") and select **Delete**.

-#### Deleting mount target of a file share in the UI
+#### Deleting mount target of a file share in the console
 {: #delete-mount-target-ui}

 1. Select a file share from the [list of file shares](/docs/vpc?topic=vpc-file-storage-view#file-storage-view-shares-targets-ui).
 2. On the File share details page, select a mount target that you want to delete.
 3. Click the Actions icon ![Actions icon](../icons/action-menu-icon.svg "Actions") and select **Delete**.

-#### Deleting a file share in the UI
+#### Deleting a file share in the console
 {: #delete-file-share-ui}

 The file share must be in a `stable` state or `failed` state.